gertnerbot/pycloudbasic/README.md

 ## Testing

 Provided a test_script to run manual operations.
-It will write a GetReplicationsList to disk for your viewing pleasure.
+Also included common.py for loading the config and running Mongo queries, if any.